A CSS Parallax Scroll Effect For All Modern Browsers

 to the .parallax

-We can correct this by simply increasing the perspective
+This can be corrected by simply increasing the perspective

 value of the content below the .parallax